pauldbentley/pauldbentley/content/posts/store-and-retrieve-data-using-literal-and-variable-values-in-c-sharp/index.md

 int x = 12.3m;
 ```

-Here we are declaring a variable called `x` with a type of [`int`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/integral-numeric-types).
-The key point to remember is that integers are whole numbers.
+Here, we're declaring a variable `x` of type [`int`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/integral-numeric-types).
+The key point to remember is that `int` is used for **whole numbers** not decimals.

-Next we assign `x` to the literal value `12.3m`.
-The decimal point signifies that this is a [floating-point numeric type](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/floating-point-numeric-types) which can have decimal places.
-The `m` suffix is the literal for a `decimal` value.
+We're then trying to assign it to the value `12.3m`.
+The presence of a decimal point makes this a [floating-point](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/floating-point-numeric-types) value, and the `m` suffix is the literal for a `decimal`.

-[C# is a strongly typed language](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/types/) and makes sure that all operations in your code are type safe.
-When you declare a variable you can't assign a value not compatible with its declared type.
-For example, you can't declare an `int` and assign it a `decimal` value as this would cause data loss which could result in unexpected bugs.
+[C# is a strongly typed language](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/types/) and enforces type safety.
+Assigning a `decimal` value to an `int` variable is not allowed as it would lead to data loss.
+This kind of mismatch causes a **compiler error**.

-If you tried to compile the code in this example, you would get a compiler error.

 {{< awesome fa-regular fa-circle-xmark >}} This is incorrect.
 {.text-danger .mb-4 .fw-bold}